12-DAY TRIP/10 DAYS OF CYCLING – from €1,580

 - Day Five: take a complete rest day in Elvas or enjoy a morning’s ride out into the countryside to the north and visit the wonderfully preserved Nossa Senhora de Graça fort in the afternoon

-- Day Eight: cycle out from Castelo de Vide and explore more of the area by bicycle, or have a day out of the saddle and wander the town’s cobbled lanes and go up to its impressive castle.
+- Day Eight: cycle out from Castelo de Vide to a spectacular Neolithic site, or have a day out of the saddle and wander the town’s cobbled lanes and go up to its impressive castle.
 There are also options for longer walks, including up to Marvão.

 - Day Twelve (Thursday): morning transfer by bus or train back to Lisbon airport